 What are the cellular and molecular mechanisms that govern development and maintenance of the BBB?

 We are interested in identifying key signaling pathways that regulate formation of the BBB, because the molecular mechanisms that control this process are poorly understood and have obvious implications for repairing BBB function for CNS diseases in which the barrier breaks down.
-We have found that the Wnt/-catenin pathway plays an important role in regulating both CNS angiogenesis and some properties of the barrier.
+We have found that the Wnt/beta-catenin pathway plays an important role in regulating both CNS angiogenesis and some properties of the barrier.
 We have identified a novel inhibitor of this pathway named Apcdd1 that is expressed in CNS endothelial cells when they acquire their barrier properties during development.
-We are currently investigating the roles of Apcdd1 in CNS angiogenesis and blood-brain barrier development, using mouse strains that lack Apcdd1 function and transgenic mice that overexpress Apcdd1 in endothelial cells.
-Our group is also interested in identifying novel signaling molecules that are secreted by CNS progenitors, pericytes and astrocytes that contribute to formation and maintenance of the barrier.
-We have developed methods to culture endothelial cells from the CNS with other cell types, in order to identify which cells and signaling pathways induce distinct functional components of the BBB, such as tight junctions and low rates of transcytosis.
-Finally, we are also interested in understanding how tight junctions between endothelial cells in the CNS develop and mature during BBB formation.
-We have developed proteomic discovery platforms for: a) identifying novel junctional proteins important for barrier development and function; and b) potential BBB structural modifications that underlie CNS diseases exhibiting reduced barrier function.
+We are currently investigating the roles of Apcdd1 in CNS angiogenesis and blood-brain barrier development.

 How are structural components of the BBB affected in diseases of the brain and spinal cord, where barrier function is impaired?

-Remarkably little is known about how the BBB breaks down in CNS diseases that have various pathological origins such as hypoxia and stroke, or in neurodegenerative diseases such as multiple sclerosis.
+Remarkably little is known about how the BBB breaks down in CNS diseases that have various pathological origins such as stroke, or in CNS autoimmune diseases such as multiple sclerosis.
 In particular, the roles of BBB structural components such as tight junctions and transcytosis vesicles (caveolae) that allow small or large molecules, respectively, to cross the BBB are poorly defined for the pathogenesis of brain disorders.
-We have created two novel transgenic reagents: a) a strain where tight junctions are labeled with GFP (Tie2p::eGFP::Claudin-5); and b) a strain where caveolae can be visualized with the red fluorescent protein pmKate2 (Tie2p::pmKate2::Caveolin-1).
-For the first time, this allows real-time analysis of tight junction dynamics and changes in EC transcytosis rates for a variety of CNS disease models where the BBB is compromised.
-We are using these novel transgenic mice to image tight junctions in brain capillaries using two-photon microscopy in vivo, combined with quantitative analysis of fluorescent tracer leakage across the BBB (Figure 2).
-We have initiated these studies in the mouse model for stroke, and have found that although BBB function is impaired as early as 6 hours post-stroke, tight junctions are very stable in the stroke core region during the first 24 hours after the insult.
-These findings indicate that transcytosis may be the major pathway that impairs BBB function during stroke.
-We are currently extending these approaches to analyze Experimental Autoimmune Encephalitis (EAE), a mouse model for multiple sclerosis (MS).
+We have created a novel transgenic strain where tight junctions are labeled with eGFP.
+This strain allows real-time analysis of tight junction dynamics and changes in EC transcytosis rates for a variety of CNS disease models where the BBB is compromised.
+We are using these novel transgenic mice to image tight junctions in brain capillaries using two-photon microscopy in vivo, combined with quantitative analysis of fluorescent tracer leakage across the BBB.
+We are currently investigating this question in stroke and Experimental Autoimmune Encephalitis (EAE), a mouse model for multiple sclerosis (MS).